open-cloud/open-cloud.github.io.old/0_overview.md

   - **Tech:** Read/write access to a Site's Nodes.

-* **SlicePrivilege:** The binding of a User to a Role in the scope of a particular Slice, which implies the Role applies to all Slivers and Networks associated with the Slice.
+* **SlicePrivilege:** The binding of a User to a Role in the scope of a particular Slice, which implies the Role applies to all Instances and Networks associated with the Slice.
 Slice-level roles include:

   - **Admin:** Read/write access to all Slice-specific objects.

-  - **Access:** Allowed to access Slivers instantiated as part of the slice.
+  - **Access:** Allowed to access Instances instantiated as part of the slice.

 * **Deployment Privileges:** The binding of a User to a Role in the